-With the electrical power off, remove the two power wires from the upper heating element.
+• WIth the electrical power off, remove the two power wires from the upper heating element.

-Figure 29 - Use a multi meter to check the resistance of the upper heating element.
+Figure 27 - Use a multi meter to check the resistance of the upper heating element.

-resistance between the two screw terminals on the upper heating element.
+Check the resistance of the upper heating element using a multimeter.
+Measure the resistance between the two screw terminals on the upper heating element.
 A good element will have a resistance ranging between 5 and 25 Ohms.
 If the resistance is: